Sleep disturbances in your 50s could be the first warning signs for Alzheimer's

-Researchers at the University of California, Irvine, Wisconsin-Madison and Wake Forest University found that age-related brain inflammation can link Alzheimer’s risk to sleep disturbances.
+Researchers at the University of California at Irvine, Wisconsin-Madison and Wake Forest University have found that age-related brain inflammation can link Alzheimer’s risk to sleep disturbances.

-“Our findings indicate that age-associated increases in brain inflammation have a cascade effect on Alzheimer’s disease-related Tau proteins and synapse integrity. [pontos de contato pelos quais as células nervosas emitem sinais umas às outras]”, said the study’s lead author, Bryce Mander, in a statement.
+“Our findings show that age-associated increases in brain inflammation have a cascading effect on tau proteins, related to Alzheimer’s disease, and on synapse integrity. [pontos de contato pelos quais as células nervosas emitem sinais umas às outras]”, said the study’s lead author, Bryce Mander, in a statement.

-“This results in deficits in the brain’s ability to generate fast sleep spindles, which contribute to age-related memory impairment in older adults,” Mander added.
+“This results in deficits in the brain’s ability to generate fast sleep spindles, which contributes to age-related memory impairment in older adults,” Mander added.

-Sleep spindles are one of the stages of sleep.
+Spindles are one of the stages of sleep.
 They are characterized as rapid electrical discharges in the brain that happen several times during the sleep period.
-Studies indicate that time zones are important for older memories and for developing the ability to solve problems, use logic and identify patterns in new situations that people experience.
+According to studies, time zones are important for older memories and for the development of the ability to solve problems, use logic and identify patterns in new situations experienced by people.

 The research revealed that, with age, the chronic activation of immune cells in the brain (responsible for inflammation), known as “glial cells”, increases the production of beta-amyloid and tau proteins, two markers of Alzheimer’s disease.

-The accumulation of beta-amyloid proteins leads to the formation of solid protein plaques that accumulate between neurons, disrupting neural activities.
+The accumulation of beta-amyloid proteins leads to the formation of solid protein plaques that accumulate between neurons, which disrupts neural activities.

 Sleep disorders have already been linked to Alzheimer’s, but this study showed that they are also linked to inflammation.